darrell60rabec5z/notes/README.md

 # 2024-02-13
 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so invest time in making it clear and concise.
 Always favor clarity over cleverness, and practice abstraction and modularization to manage complexity.
 Lastly, embrace testing as a means to validate your code and guard against regressions."

+# 2024-02-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Also remember, 'Code is read much more often than it is written', emphasizing readability and self-documentation as key virtues."

+In essence, these quotes highlight that clarity, simplicity, and maintainability should be your priorities during the initial stages of coding.
+Optimization should come later, based on actual performance metrics, and not speculative assumptions about where bottlenecks might occur.
+Clear, readable code contributes to better collaboration, fewer bugs, and easier debugging, which are all critical aspects of efficient software development.